-There is no “best way.”
-Rather, there are many, many ways to give.
+There are many ways to give, and the best way for you may differ from the best way for someone else.
 You can write a check, use a credit card, transfer stock, bonds, retirement plan assets, or real estate.
 You can make a gift in your will or designate us as the beneficiary of an IRA.
 If you’d like our help exploring gift opportunities, simply contact us to get in touch.

 Simply contact us and we will be happy to talk to you about gift opportunities.